 Adjacency matrix

-We can make a few observations about how the graph structure relates to the structure of the adjacency matrix.
+Let’s observe a few notes about how the graph structure relates to the structure of the adjacency matrix.

-• If there are no self-edges, the diagonal elements are all zero.
+If there are no self-edges, the diagonal elements \(A_{ii}\) are all zero.

 If we have a graph with self-edges, then \(\{i,i\} \in E\) for some \(i.\) If the graph is undirected, we represent this in the adjacency matrix by setting \(A_{ii} = 2.\) If the graph is directed, we set \(A_{ii} = 1.\)